Big food companies commit to 'regenerative agriculture' but skepticism remains

 The scale-up challenge

 Currently, only 15% of global farmland is cared for using regenerative practices, according to the new action plan and report from the Sustainable Markets Initiative (SMI).
-The group's goal is to scale that up to 40% over the next eight years.
+The group says that number needs to scale up to 40% by 2030 in order to keep global warming to 1.5 degrees Celsius, as laid out in the 2015 Paris Climate Agreement.
 And that won't be easy, especially given the current global agriculture market.

 "The commodity system tells [farmers]: Yield at all costs," says Sarah Carlson with Practical Farmers of Iowa.
 "And yield at all costs means that Mother Nature then pays.
 Climate change is her telling us: No more."